Pedro1234-code/rollback-extender/README.md

 # How to run it

-Download the zip file, extract and run extend-rollback.exe
+Download the zip file, extract and run rollback-extender.exe

 # Rollback using the tool